When is gum treatment needed?

 Gum treatment for swollen gums

 Swelling in the gums is a sign of gum infection, typically caused by the bacteria in our mouth.
 Due to insufficient oral hygiene or biological predisposition, the bacteria can enter the area between the gums and teeth.
-When this happens, regular brushing and mouthwash can’t help – you will need an appointment with a dentist.
+When this happens, only regular brushing and mouthwash can’t help – you will need an appointment with a dentist.

 Deep hygiene will help with calculus removal and allow the gums to heal.